 - Deploying: Send a secure build to production for final deployment after all testing is completed.

-Clearly, security is integrated throughout the process.
-And, while it may seem like this adds extra steps to the software development lifecycle, this method saves time in the long run.
+Security is integrated throughout the process.
+And while it may seem like this adds extra steps to the software development lifecycle, this method saves time in the long run.

 DevSecOps best practices